 Classification of nuts step 2

-In this session, we'll use the same images as in the tutorial “Classification of nuts step 1 - basic” but add a new class variable to classify the type of nut.
-You will also test two classification models types (PLS-DA, SIMCA).
+In this session, we'll use the same images as in the tutorial Intro to Breeze: Classification of nuts step 1 but add a new class variable to classify the type of nut.
+You will also test two classification model types (PLS-DA, SIMCA).

-If this is new to you, we recommend you to go through step 1 first.
-Intro to Breeze: Classification of nuts step 1
+If this is new to you, we recommend you to go through step 1 first: Intro to Breeze: Classification of nuts step 1

 Steps included in the tutorial